The Ultimate Guide to Thought Leadership

 1. Focus on quality: Don’t just churn out content.
 Invest time in well-researched, well-written and visually appealing pieces that your audience will appreciate.
 Focus on producing high-quality thought leadership instead a high volume of it.
 Prioritize depth, insight and value in every thought leadership piece you create.

-48% of B2B decision-makers say the overall quality of thought leadership they read is good.
+of B2B decision-makers say the overall quality of thought leadership they read is good.
+Only 15% rate the quality as very good or excellent.

 Source: 2024 B2B Thought Leadership Impact Report, Edelman and LinkedIn